What is an IRA Rollover?

 - No Current Income Taxes - You avoid current income taxes, including a mandatory 20 percent income tax withholding and possibly a 10 percent excise tax penalty.

 - Ability to Avoid Withdrawal Penalties - One of the IRS-approved penalty exceptions is the Substantially Equal Periodic Payment Plan which allows you to take distributions based on your life expectancy and receive an income stream from your IRA rollover at any age, without incurring an early withdrawal penalty.
+Again, income tax at your current tax rate will be assessed.

 Find out if your plan is eligible with the Retirement Plan Rollover Table